starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

 ---
 title: Harvest Timesheets Calendar Integration
-blurb: Creating a Harvest timer based on Google or Outlook.com calendar events.
+blurb: Creating time entries based on Google or Outlook.com calendar events.
 order: 3
+tags: casestudy
 ---

-In an ongoing effort to encourage effective time tracking, Harvest uncovered a compelling insight during our research: nearly 50% of customers in a specific segment were concurrently using their calendar app alongside Harvest for time tracking.
+In an ongoing effort to encourage effective time tracking, [Harvest](https://getharvest.com) uncovered a compelling insight during our research: nearly 50% of customers in a specific segment were concurrently using their calendar app alongside Harvest for time tracking.
 Recognizing this pattern, we initiated a six-week project aimed at simplifying the process of seamlessly transferring calendar events into users' Harvest timesheets.

 For this undertaking, my role extended to project management, encompassing the design and prototyping of user flows, as well as collaborative engagement with engineers during the implementation phase.